 Locally updated and revised, fresh* mini-guides are a great way to keep up to date on all the latest happenings & travel information in Croatia.

-- During the peak season (June - August), accomodation in and around the old town can become quite scarce.
-If you are looking to rent an apartment in Dubrovnik, or secure a room booking, it is advisable to reserve in advance.
+- During the peak season (May - September), accommodation in and around the old town can become quite scarce and more expensive.
+If you are looking to rent an apartment in Dubrovnik, secure a room booking, or reserve a dorm bed, it is advisable to reserve in advance.
+Hostels also have a tendency to get booked fast.

 - A 'ten minute walk' or something 'close' to the old town is often doublespeak for 'way the hell out'.
 This applies especially to the touts that gather around the bus stops and ferry terminal.
-Get them to point out their place on a map unless you feel like taking buses into town.
+Although it can get a bit overwhelming (especially after a long trip), try to be patient as most of these people are just working hard for a living.
+But be sure to get them to point out their place on a map unless you feel like taking buses into town.
+During the summer, local buses can be almost unbearable.

 Without further ado, here are some of our favourite places to stay in Dubrovnik. |